emseider/PokeApp/README.md

 The company is concerned about the user experience so you need to consider the followings constraints in your solution:

     - Include a Form (input text and submit button) where the user could find an specific Pokemon by name.
-    - List and present all the pokemon below the form [use](http://pokeapi.co/api/v2/pokemon/) with his own name and image (to get the image you should call [use](http://pokeapi.co/api/v2/pokemon/{name}/) for each pokemon previously listed).
+    - List and present all the pokemon characters below the form [use](http://pokeapi.co/api/v2/pokemon/) with his own name and image [to get the image you should use](http://pokeapi.co/api/v2/pokemon/{name}/) for each pokemon previously listed.
     - If the user enters a pokemon name the app should filter the list by name.
     - If the input value is empty then the app should to present all the pokemon list.